davmirand/tuning_mod/README.md

 **Part 2**

-* user_dtn.c is the actual module that will eventually run as the Tuning Module
+* userspace/user_dtn.c is the actual module that will eventually run as the Tuning Module